dipcoat-image/finitedepth/doc/source/user-guide/how-to/defining-reference.rst

    __slots__ = ("_binary",)

-Reference class use slots for better performance.
+Reference class uses slots for better performance.
 :class:`BinaryReference` caches the binarized image by storing the result in attribute, so we define slot for it.

 .. note::
    In fact, :class:`SubstrateReferenceBase` already supports binarization by Otsu's method and defines ``_binary_image`` slot for it.
-   Here we just redefine it to point out that slots must be defined for custom attribute.
+   We do not use it here to point out that slots must be defined for custom attribute.

 Parameters and DrawOptions
 --------------------------